adobe/aio-cli-plugin-extension/README.md

 Do not forget to switch back to production workspace when you are ready to deploy the code to production.

+### Usage in CI/CD
+When your environment contains multiple suitable event providers, this plugin asks the user to select one manually.
+This behavior works for many user scenarios, but it may cause issues in CI/CD environment.
+In such cases, `PREFERRED_PROVIDERS` will help to specify a list of provider ids that will be selected automatically.
+Example: `PREFERRED_PROVIDERS=c021fed7-54f3-4137-b7d0-1f3abb2e9902,dfa1319c-83ab-406e-869a-067cf89c65ba aio app deploy`

 ## Security
 We recommend to declare all your actions as non-web actions.
 This way only Adobe IO Events will be able to deliver data to your action.